jbugayev18/DonationHub-API/README.md

 really need or how much of what they are seeking is needed.
 In order to help strengthen the donation process, we decided to create Donation Hub.
 DonationHub exists as a way to centralize the efforts community champions (donators) need in order to best serve their communities.
-By using the DonationHub website, users are able to locate organization near them, browse items that location needs, and give as they please accoringly.
+By using the DonationHub website, users are able to locate organization near them, browse items that location needs, and give as they please accordingly.
-Users are also able to go in and add donaiton sites for organizations that may not be as internet acceisble.
+Users are also able to go in and add donation sites for organizations that may not be as internet accesible.
 In order to ensure the app works to its fullest potential, the following technology was used in its creation:

 # Frontend: